JayKay24/assessment/algorithms/searching/linear_search/README.md

 [1, 2, 3, 4, 5, 6, 7, 8, 9]
 ```

 When 6 is searched for, it goes through 6 iterations.
 When 10 is searched for, it must iterate through all n elements before returning false.
 Therefore the time complexity is O(n).
-This a linear search ideal when the array is not sorted.
+This makes a linear search ideal when the array is not sorted.
 If the array is sorted, you can do the search must faster through a [**binary search**](../binary_search/README.md)